 Notwithstanding the above, recognition of grade placement and academic credits awarded by a nonpublic school is at the sole discretion of the District.
-All school and class assignments will be made according to School Board policy 7:30, Student Assignment, as well as administrative procedures implementing this policy.
+All school and class assignments will be made according to Board of Education policy 7:30, Student Assignment, as well as administrative procedures implementing this policy.